-(a) Impairment losses of property, plant and equipment
+(a) Impairment losses of property, plant and equipment, right-of-use assets and intangible assets

-If circumstances indicate that the carrying amount of property, plant and equipment may not be recoverable, the asset may be considered "impaired", and an impairment loss may be recognised in accordance with accounting policy for impairment of long-lived assets as described in note 3.10.
+If circumstances indicate that the carrying amount of property, plant and equipment, right-of-use assets and intangible assets may not be recoverable, the asset may be considered "impaired", and an impairment loss may be recognised in accordance with accounting policy for impairment of long-lived assets as described in note 3.10.
 These assets are tested for impairment whenever the events or changes in circumstances indicate that their recorded carrying amounts may not be recoverable.
 When such a decline has occurred, the carrying amount is reduced to recoverable amount.
 The recoverable amount is the greater of the fair value less costs of disposal and the value in use.
 In determining the value in use, expected future cash flows generated by the asset are discounted to their present value, which requires significant judgement relating to the level of revenue and amount of operating costs.
 The Group uses all readily available information in determining an amount that is a reasonable approximation of the recoverable amount, including estimates based on reasonable and supportable assumptions and projections of the level of revenue and amount of operating costs.
 Changes in these estimates could have a significant impact on the carrying value of the assets and could result in additional impairment charge or reversal of impairment in future years.